-From 1 June 2021, John Hansard Gallery will partly reopen with My Crazy Family Golf, a participative project made by Lisa Watts and her father, Gordon Watts (referred to as ‘Dad’).
+From 1 June 2021, John Hansard Gallery will partly reopen with My Crazy Family Golf, a participative project made by Lisa Watts and her father, Gordon Watts (referred to as ‘Dad’), including the short film, Dad Cares.

 My Crazy Family Golf tells Dad’s story of being the primary carer for his wife (Lisa’s Mum) for the majority of her adult life.
 Her complex mental illness has had profound effects on all the family and their relationships with each other.
 She has recently entered residential care and this project has grown from Lisa and Dad’s mutual desire to build something new that brought them closer.